 In this Issue~

-- *Helpful Tips for the AE Warrior: Summer Camps
+- *Helpful Tips for the AE Warrior: Book: The Body Keeps the Score

-- *Featured AE Article: The Safety and efficacy of Intravenous Immunoglobulin in Autoimmune Encephalitis
+- *Featured AE Article: Ataxia and Autoimmune Encephalitis

 - *Shop & Support IAES: Sign up for PayPal’s #GiveAtCheckOut and Amazon Smiles

 Ensure your child’s cognitive rehabilitation is motivating and fun with Go Noodle.
 Make screen time active with 300+ dance videos, yoga exercises, and mindfulness activities for the kids.

 Recommended for children aged 4 to 10 years.

 Legos are a fun activity that provides cognitive stimulation and laughter.
 Legos also provide multiple forms of stimulation: visual, tactile, kinesthetic, memory deficits, sensory, cognitive, and emotional stimulation.